Im-1ucky/niri-dotfiles/README.md

 ## ✨ Overview

-LinuxDE is my personal Linux desktop configuration, combining two Wayland compositors with a collection of tools for everyday use, development, system management, and customization.
+LuckyDE is my personal Arch Linux desktop configuration, combining two Wayland compositors with a collection of tools for everyday use, development, system management, and customization.

-The overall design uses a **dark brown / charcoal palette**, teal accents, and pastel terminal colors.
+The setup is built around **Niri** as the primary compositor and **Hyprland** as an alternative compositor

 ---